Alex Alec-Smith Books Alex Alec-Smith Books

 Reference: 1774ho

 London.
 For Samuel Billingsley.
 By Order of the House of Peers.
-1765. pp. 47.
+1765. pp. (iv), 47.
 Small folio.
-Quarter calf, marbled boards.
-New spine and endpapers.
+Full modern calf in contemporary style.
+Last leaf repaired not affecting text.

 Reference: 1946